Heart rate: Arrhythmia

+Hypertension

+Elevated heart rate is a powerful predictor of morbidity and mortality in patients with hypertension.
+Atherosclerosis and dysautonomia are major contributors to the pathogenesis.

 Correlation with cardiovascular mortality risk

 A number of investigations indicate that faster resting heart rate has emerged as a new risk factor for mortality in homeothermic mammals, particularly cardiovascular mortality in human beings.
+High heart rate is associated with endothelial dysfunction and increased atheromatous plaque formation leading to atherosclerosis.
 Faster heart rate may accompany increased production of inflammation molecules and increased production of reactive oxygen species in cardiovascular system, in addition to increased mechanical stress to the heart.
 There is a correlation between increased resting rate and cardiovascular risk.
 This is not seen to be "using an allotment of heart beats" but rather an increased risk to the system from the increased rate.

 An Australian-led international study of patients with cardiovascular disease has shown that heart beat rate is a key indicator for the risk of heart attack.
 The study, published in The Lancet (September 2008) studied 11,000 people, across 33 countries, who were being treated for heart problems.
 Those patients whose heart rate was above 70 beats per minute had significantly higher incidence of heart attacks, hospital admissions and the need for surgery.
 Higher heart rate is thought to be correlated with an increase in heart attack and about a 46 percent increase in hospitalizations for non-fatal or fatal heart attack.